Red Ghost (folklore)

 In Arizona folklore, the Red Ghost is a figure alleged to have roamed the Arizonan frontier in the late 19th century.
-It was said to have been a large, red camel, with a bleached human skeleton upon its back.
+It was said to have been a large red camel with a bleached human skeleton upon its back.
 Legends of it were widespread across Arizona, up until its supposed death before the dawn of the 20th century.
-In 1893 a farmer shot the camel and found that there was an actual human skeleton strapped to its back.

 Historical background

 During the Westward expansion of the United States, military forces were looking for ways to ease transportation in arid regions.
 Throughout the early 19th century various proposals were made for camels to be used as pack animals, with a proposal by then Secretary of War Jefferson Davis finally being approved in 1855 with a budget of $30,000 in an experiment that would later become known as the Camel Corps.
 The process of acquiring camels began around the Mediterranean and eventually 70 were procured.
-The project was originally a success, but due to the American Civil War it was largely abandoned, with many supporters like Jefferson Davis joining the Confederacy.
+The project was originally a success, but due to the American Civil War, it was largely abandoned, with many supporters like Jefferson Davis joining the Confederacy.
 The camels were sold off or abandoned, with some being seen for decades afterwards.